Davis, defense help No. 11 Houston hold off Memphis 61-58

-But Martin missed a 3-point attempt with 20 seconds left.
-On the final Memphis possession, Tyler Harris missed a 3-pointer, then he attempted a final one that was blocked by Fabian White as time expired.
+Despite the Houston free-throw woes, Martin missed a 3-point attempt with 20 seconds left after Memphis pulled within 61-58 with a minute left when Martin scored inside.
+On the final Memphis possession, freshman Tyler Harris missed a 3-pointer with six seconds left, then he grabbed the offensive rebound, but his final 3-point attempt was blocked by Fabian White as time expired.

-Houston, the tournament’s top seed, moves on to Sunday’s championship game against the winner of the second semifinal between No. 24 Cincinnati and sixth-seed Wichita State.
+“I thought I was going to make it,” Martin said of his attempt. “(But) I really haven’t shot well this whole tournament.”

 BIG PICTURE